 6) Fish for the Million Dollar Barra

-One of the best things to do in Darwin and its surroundings is fishing.
+One of the best things to do in the Darwin area is fishing.
 Tourism NT launched an Australian-first campaign in 2015 by tagging and releasing barramundi all through the Northern Territory.

 The campaign, Million Dollar Fish, has helped boost the NT’s reputation as one of the best places in the world to fish.
 It runs annually from October to March to attract more visitors to the Top End over the tropical summer months.